oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 ```
 The service is giving us a 503 Service Temporarily Unavailable message.
 Well to be precise this is coming from the Kubernetes as it can't find a storefront service that is in the ready state.

-Let's start the stockmager service using kubectl again
+- Let's start the stockmager service using kubectl again
+  -  `kubectl apply -f stockmanager-deployment.yaml`

 ```
-$ kubectl apply -f stockmanager-deployment.yaml
 deployment.extensions/stockmanager created
 ```

-Now let's see what's happening with our deployments
+- Now let's see what's happening with our deployments
+  -  `kubectl get all`

 ```
-macbook-pro:helidon-kubernetes tg13456$ kubectl get all
 NAME                                READY   STATUS    RESTARTS   AGE pod/stockmanager-6456cfd8b6-4mpl2   1/1     Running   0          7s
 pod/storefront-74cd999d8-dzl2n      0/1     Running   0          33m